sherlock-protocol/sherlock-v2-docs/.report/README.md

 ### External pre-conditions

-> Similar to internal but it describes changes in the external environment
+> Similar to internal but it describes changes in the external protocols

 - The ETH oracle needs to go from 4000 to 5000 within 2 minutes
 - The gas price needs to be exactly 100 wei